Logos for GitHub and GitLab, representing a blog post comparing GitHub vs. GitLab.

 Integration with Third-Party Tools

 Both GitHub and GitLab support integration with various third-party tools and services.
 GitHub has a larger ecosystem of integrations due to its popularity, while GitLab’s open API enables users to build custom integrations for their specific needs.
+Here’s a guide to integrate GitLab and Jira with Unito.
+You can also follow a similar tutorial to sync GitHub and Jira.

 GitHub vs. GitLab: Pricing